ayrat555/ayrat555.github.io/_posts/2022-08-08-async-processing.md

 ---
-title: Fang: Async background processing for rust
+title: Fang, async background processing for Rust
 date: 2022-08-08
 summary: Async background processing for rust with tokio and postgres
 categories: rust